quarkiverse/quarkus-openapi-generator/README.md

   }
 }
 ```
+> **⚠️** Note that the securityScheme name used to configure the specific information for each spec is sanitized using the same rules as for the file names.

 - `auth_property_name` varies depending on the authentication provider.
 For example, for Basic Authentication we have `username` and `password`.
 See the following sections for more details.